EESSI/docs/docs/blog/posts/2024/05/isc24.md

 ### EuroHPC booth

-The [MultiXscale EuroHPC Centre-of-Excellence](https://www.multixscale.eu) we are actively involved in, and through which the development of EESSI is being funded since Jan'23, was invited by the [EuroHPC JU](https://eurohpc-ju.europa.eu) to present the goals and preliminary achievements at their booth.
+The [MultiXscale EuroHPC Centre-of-Excellence](https://www.multixscale.eu) we are actively involved in, and through which the development of EESSI is being co-funded since Jan'23, was invited by the [EuroHPC JU](https://eurohpc-ju.europa.eu) to present the goals and preliminary achievements at their booth.